IPA.CONF(5) IPA.CONF(5)

 ctl_timeout = <time>;

-ipa(8) run under FreeBSD is able to check ipactl(8)'s messages creden-
+ipa(8) run under FreeBSD and NetBSD is able to check ipactl(8)'s mes-

-tials (check this in the output of the ``ipa -v'' command), so on this
+sages credentials (check this in the output of the ``ipa -v'' command),

-The ctl_acl_class parameter defines class of ACL (access control list):
+The ctl_acl_class parameter defines ACL class: the name of ACL followed

 ctl_acl_class <class> [<ACL>];

-ACL consists of elements separated by space characters, each its ele-
+ACL consists of elements separated by space character, each its element

 [!]<user>|%<group>